Open Gromov-Witten invariants, mirror maps, and Seidel representations for toric manifolds: A brief review on open GW invariants of toric manifolds

-For each disc class $\beta \in \pi_2(X,\mathbf{T})$, Fukaya-Oh-Ohta-Ono \cite{FOOO1,FOOO2} defined the moduli space of stable discs with $l$ interior marked points and $k$ boundary marked points representing $\beta$, which is oriented and compact.
+of stable discs with $l$ interior marked points and $k$ boundary marked points representing $\beta$, which is oriented and compact.
 When $l=0$, we simply denote $\mathcal{M}^{\mathrm{op}}_{0,k} (\beta)$ by $\mathcal{M}^{\mathrm{op}}_{k} (\beta)$.
 Here we use the superscript ``op'' to remind ourselves that it is the moduli space for defining open GW invariants.
 Later we will use the superscript ``cl'' (which stands for ``closed'') for the moduli space of stable maps from rational curves.